What Is the rotator cuff?

 Many people have rotator cuff tears with no symptoms at all, and are unaware of the injury.
 However, for others, these tears can be very painful and lead to difficulty moving the shoulder, particularly with overhead activities.
 They may find their range of movement is restricted and the arm feels weak.
 They often experience pain that radiates down to the arm and pain at night, which can cause sleep disturbances.

-It is interesting to note that the size of a tear is not necessarily related to the amount of pain and dysfunction experienced, with small tears sometimes creating large problems and large tears going unnoticed.
+It is interesting to note that the size of a tear is not necessarily related to the amount of pain and dysfunction experienced.
+Small tears sometimes create large problems and large tears can even go unnoticed.

 What are the causes?